Steven M. Rainey: Lockheed Martin

 Rainey has worked on the F-22 program nearly from its beginning.
 On May 17, 1998, he was the first Air Force pilot to fly the F-22.
 Exactly twenty years later on May 17, 2018, now as Lockheed's chief F-22 test pilot, Rainey again flew the fighter to exceed 1,260 flight hours in the Raptor.
-To celebrate this anniversary, Rainey received a “wash down” from the ground support team.
-Normally reserved for a pilot's final or “fini” flight, a wash down soaks the pilot with water or champagne as he or she exits the aircraft.
+To celebrate this anniversary, Rainey received a "wash down" from the ground support team.
+Normally reserved for a pilot's final or "fini" flight, a wash down soaks the pilot with water or champagne as he or she exits the aircraft.
 The wash down has been a tradition for military aviators since World War II.

+Stratolaunch Systems

 In 2022, Rainey left Lockheed Martin and accepted a test pilot position with Stratolaunch Systems where he is helping to test the world's largest airplane, Scaled Composites Roc, that will eventually be used to launch aerospace payloads.
 On May 4, 2022, Rainey co-piloted Roc on the first test of a pylon to which hypersonic vehicles will be mounted.
-In 2023, he provided insights on the F-22 and the Roc at an event hosted by the Western Museum of Flight.
+In 2023, he provided insights on the F-22 and the Roc at an event hosted by the Western Museum of Flight, and described challenges landing large aircraft.

 Rainey and his wife, Cindy, live at the Rosamond Skypark where they fly their Van's Aircraft RV-4 and Cessna 180 Skywagon.

 Honors

-Rainey is a fellow and past-president of the Society of Experimental Test Pilots.
+Rainey is a fellow and past president of the Society of Experimental Test Pilots.